1031 Canal Street: History

-Following the demolition of the Woolworth building, there was little progress made on the site until February 2018, when Kailas announced a partnership with Hard Rock to turn the new building into the Hard Rock Hotel New Orleans.
+Following the demolition of the Woolworth building, there was little progress made on the site until February 2018, when Kailas announced a partnership with Hard Rock International to turn the new building into the Hard Rock Hotel New Orleans.
 The new plan maintained the already-approved height, massing, and general design of the tower.
 Plans for the interior then included 350 hotel rooms, 65 1–3 bedroom units available for purchase, an upscale restaurant, 12000 sqft of event space, and a 400-space parking garage.

 Partial collapse during construction

-On Saturday, October 12, 2019, at approximately 9:12 a.m. during construction, the structure partially collapsed on the North Rampart Street side.
+On October 12, 2019, at approximately 9:12 a.m. during construction, the structure partially collapsed on the North Rampart Street side.
 Three workers died and dozens of others were injured.
+The workers who died were Jose Ponce Arreola, Anthony Magrette, and Quinnyon Wimberly.